1300 830 830

 • the extent to which the supplier and the customer acted in good faith.

-A franchise termination notice is a legal document that ends the contractual relationship between a franchisor and a franchisee.
 Termination notices are generally issued in cases where the franchisee has breached the terms of the franchise agreement or has ceased operating the franchise business.

 A franchisor can terminate a franchise agreement in a number of circumstances:

-3. if the franchisee has not breached the franchise agreement, the franchise agreement provides that the franchisor can terminate the franchise agreement in certain circumstances and one of those circumstances has arisen.
+3. if the franchisee has not breached the franchise agreement, the franchise agreement provides that the franchisor can terminate the franchise agreement in certain circumstances, and one of those circumstances has arisen.

 The franchise termination notice typically stipulates the reasons for the termination, and the effective date of the termination.